ObjectModules/deploy/README.md

 At last but not least we welcome for your comments or opinion to our project.
 Please feel free to try your hand at building other formats; any discussion will be opened later once the application is meeting the most targets as described above.

-You may start to browse our documentation.
+You may start to browse our project documentation.
 Usually people start with a tutorial page titled 'Hello World', but here we have a little bit different.
 Let call it ['Hyip World'](https://github.com/hyipworld/hyipworld.github.io)